boonkwee/OneMap/README.md

 ## settings.py
 This file retrieves the database password, as well as access token to GMap and OneMAP API.
 It is designed in a way developers can fork this project and use it for themselves, but have get their own passwords and access tokens.

+## create_schema.py
+This file creates a empty singapore_addresses.db file with no records.
+Note that running this will erase any existing records in the singapore_addresses.db

 ## pull_onemap.py
 This file depends on the above files and initiates connection with OneMap dot gov dot sg to query for the necessary information.